-With these stats in mind, we rounded up the most active investors (including accelerators) into one infographic and ranked them by investments into unique VR/AR companies.
-Top investors in the space included:
+We used CB Insights database to round up the most active investors (including accelerators) since 2012 in one infographic and rank them by investments into unique VR/AR companies.

 - Rothenberg Ventures was the most active investor in the space.
-With an investment thesis centered around drones, AI, 3D printing, robotics, and space, it’s no surprise that Rothenberg leads in AR/VR activity.
-Recent investments included Reload Studios and Psious.
-The firm’s River Accelerator specializes in seed stage VR and AR startups.
+With an investment thesis centered around so-called “frontier tech” categories, it’s no surprise that Rothenberg leads in AR/VR activity.
+The firm’s River Accelerator specializes in seed-stage VR and AR startups.
 Some of the latest deals include surgical robotics and VR medtech company Vicarious Surgical, along with social experiences maker VRChat.

 - In second was boostVC, an accelerator focused on blockchain tech and virtual reality.
 Boost’s latest bet is Vizor, a Finland-based VR content creation platform.

 - Third most active was Vive X, an accelerator established by VR headset maker HTC.
 The accelerator’s latest batch has startups working in everything from enterprise tools (Snobal) to soccer athletic training (Soccerdream).